-Our team at Total Shape doesn’t miss a single show of Jimmy Kimmel Live as it’s something that just lightens up the mood with great laughter.
+Much of our team at Total Shape doesn’t miss a single show of Jimmy Kimmel Live, as it’s something that just lightens up the mood with great laughter.

 But what has interested us the most is how Jimmy was able to completely transform his body and maintain a great level of fitness.

-So we dug into interviews where he has talked about his exercising.
+So we dug into interviews where he talked about exercising.
 And we also got some information about how his relationship with food has changed, including intermittent fasting.

 - Born: November 13, 1967